 Ross Cameron Sydenham, son of Charles and Leona Paulina (Dimmit) Sydenham, was born in Broken Bow, Neb., on March 19, 1929, and died in Lehi, Utah, on Aug.
 26, 2011.

 The span of his life was 82 years, 5 months, and 7 days, and it ended peacefully in the midst of his loving family.
 In the days preceding his death, Cameron had expressed the desire to be relieved of his suffering and reunited with his eternal companion, Sadie Beth (Gardner).

 Kim Vance Nakamura, 27, of Blackfoot, passed away on Sunday, Aug.
 28, 2011. in Blackfoot.

 Funeral arrangements are pending under the direction of Hawker Funeral Home and will be announced.

-Eleanor Rivers, 78, of Blackfoot, passed away on Sunday, June 5, 2011. at Bingham Memorial Hospital.
+Lloyd Blair Brower, 86, of Moreland, passed away on Sunday, Aug.
+28, 2011, at Bingham Memorial Hospital.